 Subverted with Airwolf.
 USA Network tried to rescue it from CBS' cancellation but had No Budget to do so: they were forced to use stock footage to cover up the fact that they didn't actually have the helicopter.
 The fact that said footage was painfully obvious and that they couldn't afford any of the show's stars didn't help matters.
 The show was dead for good at the end of that season.

 Happy Endings, in a way.
 The ratings were so bad that Damon Wayans Jr. was already filming a pilot for a new show.
 The show managed to get a renewal for a second, much to everyone's surprise.
-The show has even been renewed for a third season.
+The show was then renewed for a third season but suffered a shuffle to the Friday Night Death Slot.
 Averted after it was canceled-there was talk of other networks picking it up but this failed to materialize.
+Damon Wayans Jr. ended up getting back onto New Girl when Happy Endings ended.

-Cougar Town was cancelled by ABC while airing the third season, shortly after TBS picked up the rights to the show and the fourth season will premiere on the network in fall 2012.
+Cougar Town was cancelled by ABC while airing the third season, shortly after TBS picked up the rights to the show and aired three more further seasons.

 This will not last very long, however as of mid-November 2012 a number of TV ratings-examining websites such as TV By the Numbers have noted that the US networks have been remarkably hesitant to cancel underperforming series during the early weeks of the 2012-13 TV season, with shows such as Last Resort and The Mob Doctor, which in prior years might have been cancelled within a few weeks, being given a chance to run longer.
 The debate is whether this was due to attempting to recoup costs for the shows, or was indicative of a lack of replacement programming at that particular time.
 However, whether ultimately successful or not, the longer a show is kept on the air the more chance it might have to gain enough audience momentum to win renewal, so should a program like Last Resort ultimately survive, it will be in part due to a (perhaps unintended) "Network to the Rescue" scenario.